Filename extension | .rou.xml |

 Using existing types#

-Multiple distributions can make use of the same types and optionally override their probabilites.
+Multiple distributions can make use of the same types and optionally override their probabilities.
 Previously defined vehicle type distributions can be referenced as well.

 <routes>